 what to eat for healthy, radiant skin

-I recently chatted with my client Shae Leung, a certified Holistic Nutritionist in Southern Ontario, to talk about one of the most important factors in skin health— what we eat.
+I recently chatted with my good client Shae Leung, a certified Holistic Nutritionist in Southern Ontario, to talk about one of the most important factors in skin health— what we eat.

-According to Shae, nutrition may be one of the most influential factors when it comes to skin health.
+Shae believes nutrition may be one of the most influential factors when it comes to skin health.

 Glowing skin starts within.